 The Green Room is a mirror image of the Red Room, with a Queen Anne chest-of-drawers, a walnut bureau and a mirror-panelled wardrobe; it's attached to a similarly designed grey-hued bathroom with twin sinks and a shower.
-Ideal for children as it opens directly onto the breezy, open-plan living room, it has 2 four-poster single beds, or with two sets of bunk beds for four kids, or set up as a kingsize double to cover all bases.
+Ideal for children as it opens directly onto the breezy, open-plan living room, it can be configured with 2 four-poster single beds, or with two sets of bunk beds for four kids, or set up as a kingsize double to cover all bases.

 Communal spaces include a lounge with sofas and stacks of books, indoor and outdoor dining areas, a poolside pavilion, and a TV lounge with a vast library of films and board games.

-Although you can self-cater, Podi, the villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner, so you might as well have a complete holiday!
+The villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner for a complete holiday!
 All groceries are priced at cost and meals are served family-style, with everyone sharing dishes.
-Podi buys fresh stocks at Galle’s markets daily after taking your orders for lunch and dinner.
+The cook buys fresh produce at Galle’s markets daily after taking your orders for lunch and dinner.

-Breakfast can be Western or Sri Lankan, accompanied by buffalo curd and honey (which also makes a great dessert), tropical fruits and cereals or museli.
-We woke to a cooked breakfast of eggs, toast and bacon washed down with Podi’s special mixed fruit juice.
-The Sri Lankan option includes vegetarian curries, a fish or chicken curry and string hoppers (steamed vermicelli-like rice flour nests).
+Breakfast (included in the rates) can be Western or Sri Lankan, accompanied by buffalo curd and honey (which also makes a great dessert), tropical fruits and cereals or museli.
+We woke to a cooked breakfast of eggs, toast and bacon washed down with special mixed tropical fruit juice.
+The Sri Lankan option includes yummy vegetarian curries, a fish or chicken curry and string hoppers (steamed vermicelli-like rice flour nests).

 Within a 10-15 minute tuk-tuk drive are many excellent restaurants; ask staff for their tips.
 Take-out options include Lime Leaf, a nearby Indian, whose big menu of spicy dishes includes tandoori chicken and fresh garlic naan.